Colleges by Location

 Student Organizations

 There are 46 student organizations and groups with open membership at this school.
-The student organization that attracts the greatest number of students is National Society of Black Engineers, followed by Society of Women Engineers and Nerf Tech.
-Other popular student organizations at this school are University Robotics and Media Club.
+The student organization that is most favored by students is National Society of Black Engineers, followed by Society of Women Engineers and Nerf Tech.
+Other popular organizations among the students at Florida Polytechnic University are University Robotics and Media Club.

 Student Services

-Florida Polytechnic University has a number of services necessary for a pleasant and safe life on campus.
+At Florida Polytechnic University, there are many amenities required for a comfortable and safe life on campus.

-24/7 emergency phone and alarm devices are available.
+There are 24-hour emergency phone and alarm devices.
 There are electronically operated dormitory entrances.
-There is a security patrol that operates around the clock.
-There is a medical clinic with personal/psychological counseling.
+There is a 24-hour security patrol.
+There is a health clinic with personal/psychological counseling.
 All in all, campus life at Florida Polytechnic University is rich and vibrant and provides everything most students need.

 Career Services